Derogations protected species (animal or plant)

 The order respecting marine plants reads as follows:

-The existence of areas dedicated to the protection of ecosystems may presume the presence of protected species: Natural area of ecological, faunistic and floristic interest (ZNIEFF), area Natura 2000, wetland, etc.
+The existence of areas dedicated to the protection of ecosystems may indicate the presence of protected species: Natural area of ecological, faunistic and floristic interest (ZNIEFF), zone Natura 2000, wetlandetc.

 FYI

-Many prefectural orders supplement national lists by protecting on a regional scale certain plant or animal species.
-It is appropriate to inquire with DREAL from his region.
+Many prefectural orders complement national lists by protecting at the regional level certain plant or animal species.
+It is appropriate to inquire with the DREAL of his region.

 • Posted in each of the municipalities concerned

-• Published on Compilation of Administrative Acts (AAR) (available on the department prefecture)
+• Published at Compendium of Administrative Acts (AAR) (available on the website of department prefecture)

 • Published in 2 regional or local newspapers distributed throughout the department.